Trace spaces of counterexamples to Naimark's Problem: Conclusions and final remarks

 \begin{acknow} I am grateful to Ilijas Farah for having introduced me to this problem, and for the countless suggestions he gave me during the early stages of this work and on the first drafts of this paper.
 I wish to thank George Elliott for sharing with me interesting remarks and comments on Naimark's problem, and Georgios Katsimpas for his useful feedback on the earlier drafts of this paper.
 I further thank Alessandro Vignati for raising the question on the tracial simplexes of counterexamples to Naimark's problem in the first place.
-Finally, I am grateful to the anonymous referee for their useful suggestions and remarks on the paper, and in particular on the abstract. \end{acknow}
+I am grateful to the anonymous referee for their useful suggestions and remarks on the paper, and in particular on the abstract.
+I wish to thank G{\'a}bor Szab\'o for pointing out the mistake in the original version of the paper.
+Finally, I wish to thank Christopher Schafhauser who, along with G{\'a}bor, made crucial suggestions in the process of fixing it. \end{acknow}